 How do companies drug test?

-There are four main methods of drug testing: blood, saliva, urine, and hair.
+There are four main methods of drug testing: a blood test, a saliva test, a urine test, and hair drug testing.
+Employers may have different reasons for choosing one type of test over another, and they may never disclose why they choose the method they do.
 As you can see in the picture below, hair tests go almost 100 days back, because certain drugs stay in your hair for up to 100 days (we've got a bit more info on hair testing here).
-The other three methods of drugs testing can trace drugs back less than ten days, so let's hope your employer isn't taking this seriously enough to test your hair!
+The other three methods of drug screens can trace drugs back less than ten days, so let's hope your employer isn't taking this seriously enough to test your hair!

-Some companies also use instant drugs testing.
-These are NOT actually used as drugs tests, but they do give a fairly accurate reading as to whether you’re likely to fail an MRO lab test or not.
-This method saves employers money, as they can simply instant test everyone, and then only send those who fail the instant test to the lab.
+Some companies may require instant drugs testing.
+These are NOT actually used as drugs tests, but they do give a fairly accurate reading as to whether you’re likely to fail a Medical Review Officer (MRO) lab test or not.
+This method saves employers money, as they can simply instant test everyone, and then only send those whose test results fail the instant test to the lab.